Mu-L/YouTubeTweak/FUNCTIONS.md

 - A confirmation prompt appears before reset.
 - After reset, the panel returns to the "Player" page.
 - Resetting normal settings does not specifically clear per-channel memory.
 If you need to migrate or overwrite memory, use the memory options in import/export.

-<a name="general-update-notice"></a>

-## Updates and Page Prompts

-<a name="general-update-notice-version"></a>

-### New Version Prompt

-When the browser detects that the extension has a new version, the General page displays a new version prompt.

-Available actions:

-- View changelog.
-- Update now.

-Notes:

-- Normally, after all YouTube tabs are closed, the browser automatically completes the extension update.
-- Clicking "Update now" reloads the extension and refreshes opened YouTube tabs after the update completes.

-<a name="general-update-notice-reload-page"></a>

-### YouTube Page Reload Required Prompt

-After the extension updates, already opened YouTube pages may still be using the old state.
-At this point, a prompt may appear on the page asking you to reload it.

-Suitable use cases:

-- The extension has just updated, but features on the YouTube page look abnormal.
-- The page says the extension has been updated and needs to be reloaded.

-Notes:

-- Click the reload button in the prompt to refresh the current page.
-- After reloading, the page uses the new extension state.

-<a name="general-update-notice-compatibility"></a>

-### Compatibility Warning

-When subtitle translation, video ad blocking, or Disguise Premium Logo is enabled, the General page displays a warning prompt.

-Reason:

-- These features directly adjust subtitle, advertising, or branding information that YouTube loads into the page.
-- This adjustment may cause page abnormalities because of YouTube redesigns, network issues, or browser restrictions.

-Recommendation:

-- If you encounter problems such as videos failing to play, abnormal subtitles, abnormal page loading, or payment-related pages for purchasing Premium, joining channel memberships, or sending live-stream donations not working correctly, first disable subtitle translation, video ad blocking, and Disguise Premium Logo for troubleshooting.

 <a name="general-installed"></a>